Awinash-1885/Amazon-Sales-Report/README.md

 ⭐  Amazon-Sales-Report Dashboard – Power BI Report

-A clean, modular, and insight-driven Power BI dashboard designed to transform the Kegal dataset into meaningful business intelligence.
+A clean, modular, and insight-driven Power BI dashboard designed to transform the Amazon sales dataset into meaningful business intelligence.

 🚀 Purpose

-The goal of this dashboard is to provide a quick, interactive, and visually rich overview of key Kegal metrics.
+The goal of this dashboard is to provide a quick, interactive, and visually rich overview of key Amazon sales metrics.
 It helps users:

 Monitor important KPIs